kanyczka/jr_python_developer/README.md

-Katarzyna Nyczka - a new junior Python developer was born
+Katarzyna Nyczka - a new Junior Python Developer showed up
 =============================================================
 ## Katarzyna Nyczka is looking for a job!
 ### Help if you can, thanks :)